top of page

 rather than those who require a constant validation or appeasement.
 This means staying away from narcissists as much as possible.
 They love to collect nice guys like the devil collects souls.
 Hanging out with other nice guys might not be beneficial as well, as they can tend to be unauthentic due to their own issues.
 You want to nurture the relationships based on mutual respect, honesty and genuine connection.

 If you have a friend who's not afraid to be honest with you, and if they tell you something bad about yourself, and force you to question yourself, that's a good friend.
-That's a good friend.
 That's not a fake friend.

 So you need to really surround yourself with people like that in your life.